jaicool619/CoWeCan/README.md

-# attendance
+# CoWeCan

-A new Flutter project.
+A Flutter App which focusses on keeping fit and helping People who are covid positive.

 ## Getting Started